 - This whole code block is one CSS rule.

-.- When a CSS rule applies to certain elements, we say that it’s targeting those elements.
+.large-textis the selector.font-size: 2em;is a declaration.font-sizeis the property.2emis the value offont-size.- When a CSS rule applies to certain elements, we say that it’s targeting those elements.
 This rule targets the

 Did I leave something out?
 Are there any other words you’ve heard while learning web development that you don’t understand, or maybe ones that you mix up with each other or just keep forgetting?
 Feel free to mention them in a comment and we can sort it out together!